evitaDB - Fast e-commerce database

 To sort products related to a "sale" group by the orderInGroup attribute set on the reference, you need to issue the following query:

 The example is based on a simple one-to-zero-or-one reference (a product can have at most one reference to a group entity).
 The response will only return the products that have a reference to the "sale" group, all of which contain the orderInGroup attribute (since it's marked as a non-nullable attribute).
-Because the example is so simple, the returned result can be anticipated.
+Because the example is so simple, the returned result can be anticipated:

 Non-hierarchical entity

-If the referenced entity is non-hierarchical, and the returned entity references multiple entities, only the reference with the lowest primary key of the referenced entity, while also having the order property set, will be used for ordering.
+If the referenced entity is non-hierarchical and the returned entity references multiple entities, only the reference with the lowest primary key of the referenced entity, while also having the order property set, will be used for ordering.
+This is the same as if you had used the pickFirstByEntityProperty constraint in your referenceProperty container:

 Hierarchical entity